Coed y Cerrig National Nature Reserve, near Abergavenny

 Early summer is the best time to see most of the limestone-loving plants.

-Penwyllt’s fortunes rose and fell along with the industrial revolution in South Wales, and it steadily declined until it was abandoned.
+The village of Penwyllt’s fortunes rose and fell along with the industrial revolution in South Wales, and it steadily declined until it was abandoned.

 Nowadays you can see brickwork remains, quarry workings, former tramroads and a row of terraced cottages near the car park.